 With professional cleaning, a synthetic rug will last only 3-5 years.

 Check out our Wool VS Polypropylene blog to learn more about the differences between wool rugs and polypropylene rugs.

-Authentic oriental rugs should only be dyed with all-natural vegetable dyes.
-When the practice of hand knotting oriental rugs began, centuries ago, chemical dyes were not even close to being invented!
+Genuine Oriental rugs should only be dyed with all-natural vegetable dyes.
+When the practice of hand-knotting oriental rugs began, centuries ago, chemical dyes were not even close to being invented!